 In order to be admitted to the M.A. program in Spanish, students should possess a bachelor's degree (or its equivalent, as assessed by the department), with a major in Spanish, and including at least 15 units of upper division work in the major with a grade of "B" or better.

-A student may be admitted to conditionally classified standing if he or she meets minimum requirements for admission to the SJSU Graduate Division but does not fully meet requirements for admission to the Spanish M.A. program.
+A student may be admitted to conditionally classified standing if they meet minimum requirements for admission to the SJSU Graduate Division but does not fully meet requirements for admission to the Spanish M.A. program.

 Once admitted to the program, students with fully classified graduate standing select at least one graduate course in literature, one in linguistics, and one in culture.
 Candidates must complete 30 semester units; of these, 18 must be at the 200 level, the other 12 may be approved upper division courses.
 With the graduate advisor's approval, a maximum of 9 units related to the student's field of concentration may be taken from other disciplines.
 Some seminars may be repeated when content changes.